cattle herd at dawn

 Karamoja Resilience Support Unit

-The Karamoja Resilience Support Unit (KRSU) is an initiative of USAID/Uganda aimed at increasing resilience and economic development in Karamoja.
-The KRSU works closely with the Karamoja Development Partners Group to provide reviews, studies and analyses of development and humanitarian programs in Karamoja, and related policy issues.
-Our focus is on translating evidence and knowledge into practice, through collaborative approaches.
-The project is implemented by the Feinstein International Center, Friedman School of Nutrition Science and Policy, at Tufts University, with offices in Kampala and Moroto, Uganda.
+The KRSU worked closely with the Karamoja Development Partners Group (KDPG) to provide reviews, assessments and analyses of development and humanitarian programs in Karamoja, and related policy issues, with a focus is on translating evidence and knowledge into practice.
+The project also provided coordination support to the KDPG and Ministry of Karamoja Affairs, and various regional and district-level bodies in Karamoja.

 Papers published in Pastoralism: